 It makes sense to increase your product stock levels in line with these predicted increases from your Christmas sales plan.

 The big retailers know well, sales plans are not about being 100% accurate but using some solid history and knowledge about sales figures to forecast this period – it will be different to the rest of the selling year.

 It also gives you a goal to aim for and work hard to achieve whilst being able to check in with a structured plan throughout those 3 Christmas build-up months – pivoting and adjusting where necessary.

 3. Which is worse – stock levels that are too high, or too low?

 Too many or not enough: that is the question.
 This varies depending on the product.
-For each product item ordered you should be asking this question.
-If you stock an overtly Christmas themed product, a Santa candle for example, you don’t want any of that stock leftover come the 26th December.
+For each product item ordered, you should be asking this question.
+If you stock an overtly Christmas-themed product, a Santa candle for example, you don’t want any of that stock leftover come the 26th of December.

 At the other end of the spectrum a product that you sell well all year round, is likely to have a spike at Christmas but also may have long lead times – is the product you want to order generously, based on figures and assumptions.